-The ever-popular Coppa Club Igloos are back for 2019.
+The ever-popular Coppa Club Igloos are back.
 Located between Tower Bridge and the Shard, the igloos provide one of the cosiest winter set-ups in town.
-Guests can settle into sleek Scandi surrounds with sheepskin rugs, fluffy blankets and a twinkly night sky – a great way to warm up and chill out after a day in the city.
-Last year, the venue teamed up with gin brand Sipsmith to create a special winter gin cocktail menu, so we’re keeping our eye out to see what’s in store for 2019.
-Regardless, make sure to book now – these sell out every season.
+Guests can get settled into the Scandinavian sleek surroundings, with sheepskin rugs, fluffy blankets and a twinkly night sky – a great way to warm up and chill out after a day in the city.
+New for 2018, Coppa is teaming up with gin brand Sipsmith to create a special winter gin cocktail menu – this year, we hear it’s all about the hot gins and gin-gerbread men.
+Make sure to book now – these sell out every season.

 3 Three Quays Walk, Tower Bridge, EC3R 6AH